espressif/esp-idf/examples/system/console/advanced_usb_cdc/README.md

 #### Flashing the project for the first time using USB

-We can also use the ESP32-S2 built-in USB bootloader to flash the program for the first time.
+We can also use the built-in USB bootloader in the ESP chip to flash the program for the first time.

 1. Connect the development board using a USB breakout cable to the computer.
 2. Put the chip into bootloader (download) mode, by holding "Boot" button (connected to GPIO0) and pressing "Reset" button.